KRakeesh04/s1/src/content/docs/electrical-fundamentals/16-3-phase-system.md

 ```

 When the loads are balanced: $z_R=z_Y=z_B=z$, $I_N = 0$
-In this case, neutral wire can be eliminated (it's optional).
-We need to
+In this case, neutral wire is optional and can be eliminated. $I_N=0$ have to be
-maintain $I_N=0$ so that the voltage is equal to ground voltage in neutral wire.
+maintained so that the voltage is equal to ground voltage in neutral wire.
+This
-This makes sure there are no power losses in neutral wire.
+makes sure there are no power losses in neutral wire.

 ## Real-life Usage